llauderesv/aws-eb-letsencrypt-config/README.md

     command: "mv /tmp/certificate_renew /etc/cron.d/certificate_renew"
 ```

-3. After that you need to set two environment variables (eg: LETSENCRYPT_EMAIL, LETSENCRYPT_DOMAIN) in your instance because in the code above this will be require.
+3. After that you need to set two environment variables (eg: LETSENCRYPT_EMAIL, LETSENCRYPT_DOMAIN) in your instance because this is required in the code above.

 > LETSENCRYPT_DOMAIN - the domain that you want to enable the SSL (eg: mydomain.example.com)